NOAA-RDHPCS/noaa-rdhpcs.github.io/source/help/index.rst

 Include what you did, what didn't work, and why you believe there is a problem.
 Specifically, tell us what commands you ran, and what error messages you received.
-If this information is short, you can cut and paste it into the email.
+If this information is short, you can cut and paste it into the e-mail.
 If not, please give us paths to files containing this information so that we can look at it.

 .. tab-set::